ethereum/EIPs/EIPS/sc-design-guidelines.md

 Smart Contracts are similar development items, since poor behavior of these software items can have a significant financial impact to users; therefore, it should be developed to a similar level of rigor.

-This EIP aims to adopt some of these standards, particularly DO-178 and OWASP, to create a common framework tailored specifically to Smart Contract design and development practices.
+This EIP aims to adopt some of these standards, particularly DO-178, to create a common framework tailored specifically to Smart Contract design and development practices.
 This includes formalizing certain software engineering guidelines (of which "security best practices" are a major component) and tool development processes